 Place the plant in the hole at the same depth it was in the nursery, or about one inch deeper than the roots.
 An easy way to distinguish where the nursery had it planted is to look at the color on the stem or trunk.
 The portion of the tree that was underground will be darker in color than the part that was above ground.
 Raspberries and birch need to be planted very shallow to ensure good growth and survival.
 If planted too deep, they will suffocate.

-Prepare the natural dug soil by adding an ample amount of peat moss or compost to the soil that has been dug out.
-Plants will thrive if you create a 50/50 mixture of amendment and natural soil to plant them into.
+Prepare the natural dug soil by adding an ample amount of peat moss or compost to the soil that has been dugout.
+Plants will thrive if you create a 50/50 mixture of the amendment and natural soil to plant them into.
 Once the hole is ready and the roots have been soaked, you are ready to plant.
-Sprinkle the wet plant roots with MYKE Tree & Shrub Inoculant powder, which is efficient and beneficial mycorrhizae that promote better root growth and plant health.
+Sprinkle the wet plant roots with MYKE Tree & Shrub Inoculant powder, which is efficient and beneficial for mycorrhizae that promote better root growth and plant health.
 Place the plant roots into the hole at the proper depth and put the amended soil mix around the roots, filling the hole halfway.
 Water the soil to settle it and remove any air pockets.
 Place the rest of the soil in the hole back to the natural soil grade.
-It is best to leave a 1 to 2-inch indentation or well around the plant to capture rainwater.
+It is best to leave a 1 to a 2-inch indentation or well around the plant to capture rainwater.
 After finishing the planting, water the plant 2 or 3 more times, letting the water soak in well between each watering.